-What sets thus particular heater from all the others we’ve discussed on our list is that it’s a radiant heater.
+What sets this particular radiant heater from all the others we’ve discussed on our list is that it’s a radiant heater.
 That is, it uses a mirrored backing at the rear that of its heating element to perfectly reflect all the radiant heat waves to your room where every occupant and objects absorb them.
 There’s no better way to heat up things in your house with such minimal effort.
 With a BTU output of up to 10,000, this unit can efficiently provide heat for an average-sized room (up to 500 sq. ft.)

 The hater’s wick tends to be a bit limited regarding its adjustability.
 However, this has been compensated by the fact that the wick adjustments aren’t necessary since the produced heat is more than adequate for all your needs.

 As with all the other Dyna-Glo models, the RMC-55R7 is also a top-quality, thoughtfully constructed heater that will offer a great heating option in most situations, including emergencies.

 - Dependable unit- ideal for daily or emergency use

 - Economical kerosene heater that will cut down your heat bill by warming only the required areas